vimc/vaxviz/README.md

 We also have a staging github pages deployment here: https://vimc.github.io/vaxviz-staging/

 This is linked to the [vaxviz-staging](https://github.com/vimc/vaxviz-staging) repo and is deployed from the main branch of vaxviz.
-When there is a push to main here, the `deploy-to-staging.yml` workflow runs which checks out both vaxviz and vaxviz-staging, builds the app in vaxviz, copies the dist folder to vax-staging then commits and pushes the vaxviz-staging changes (on its main branch).
+When there is a push to main in vaxviz, the `deploy-to-staging.yml` workflow runs which checks out both vaxviz and vaxviz-staging, builds the app in vaxviz, copies the dist folder to vax-staging then commits and pushes the vaxviz-staging changes (on its main branch).
 An action in vaxviz-staging then deploys to pages on this push to main.